openlawteam/lao-docs/docs/DueDiligence.md

 ## Can members request that additional or different types of information be collected from projects?

-Members have the right to control all operations of The LAO and any changes can be implemented by the service provider.
+Members have the right to control all investment operations of The LAO and any changes are expected to be implemented by the service provider.